Created Tuesday 04 January 2022

 Individual assignments will focus first on general topics, leaning into more technical assignments.
 As both the primary operating system of the "cloud" as well as presently the only way to have true freedom in computing, the Linux Operating System and related tools will be a big topic for us.

 Finally, there will be a culminating group project designed to bring together both the theoretical and the technical.
-Student groups will be expected to work on and document a "self-hosted" solution to an IT opportunity or problem; given the abundance and advancement of development tools, especially so-called "AI," the precise parameters of this assignment may change.
+Student groups will be expected to work on and document a solution to an IT opportunity or problem; given the abundance and advancement of development tools, especially so-called "AI," the precise parameters of this assignment may change.

 How we communicate

 - Collaborate if needed

 What we do DURING CLASS TIME

 In-class time will consist of LECTURES, DISCUSSIONS, and "LABWORK"